dmaivel/sharedgl/README.md

 # SharedGL ![license](https://img.shields.io/badge/license-MIT-blue)

 SharedGL (SGL) is an OpenGL implementation built upon shared memory, allowing for accelerated graphics within QEMU/KVM guests.
 SGL is designed to be compatible with Windows and Linux, allowing for 3D acceleration without the need for GPU passthrough.
+For future plans, click [here](https://github.com/users/dmaivel/projects/2) for the roadmap.

 <details>
 <summary>Click to reveal: Table of contents</summary>